 The 3 players Chelsea signed along with Lampard and how they fared

-As one of the most talented midfielders in Premier League history, Frank Lampard will without doubt go down as one of Chelsea’s greatest all-time legends.
+As one of the most talented midfielders in Premier League history, Frank Lampard is one of Chelsea’s greatest all-time legends.

-In 13 years at Stamford Bridge Lampard netted 211 times, becoming the clubs all-time top goal scorer and currently sits fifth on the Premier Leagues leading goal scorer chart.
+In 13 years at Stamford Bridge Lampard netted 211 times, becoming the club’s all-time top goal scorer and currently sits fifth on the Premier League-leading goalscorer chart.

-The former England international was originally brought Chelsea in 2001 from West Ham for a fee of £11million by then manager Claudio Ranieri as the Italian looked to revamp the squad during his first summer transfer window at the club.
+The former England international was originally brought to Chelsea in 2001 from West Ham for a fee of £11million as Claudio Ranieri looked to revamp the squad during his first summer transfer window at the club.